LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch0_intro/00_02_what_you_should_know/README.md

 ## Exercise Files

-**Exercise files** are also available for your reference.
+Exercise files are available for your use and reference.
 A link to the files is on the homepage of the course.

 The files contain: